davidecurreli/resturant-backstore/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Run the development server with `ng serve`
+3. Run the development server with `ng serve` or alternatively `npx ng serve` to avoid angular-cli installation
 4. Navigate to `http://localhost:4200/` in your browser